 A general officer’s war is not a private soldier’s war.
 Immediate circumstances are different; challenges and their resolution are different; staying alive or whole is less likely and more likely; keeping dry and warm is more difficult and less difficult.
 Edward Morrison appreciated the differences, and honoured them.

 A retired Vancouver newspaper editor and reporter, Mike Sasges notes that the only other book by a Canadian Great War gunner that he has read is Harold Innis’s The Fur Trade in Canada (1930).
 For The Ormsby Review Mike has written two essays, “From Quilchena Creek to Flanders” (#39, November 7th, 2016) and “Grappling with Indian Apples (#124, April 25th, 2017).
+Mike Sasges has an MA in Graduate Liberal Studies at Simon Fraser University.
 He lives in Merritt.

 The Ormsby Review.
 More Readers.
 More Reviews.
 More Often.